lkn94/OpenHabEchoBinding/README.md

 - get last spoken voice command
 - change the volume of the alarm

+Also this binding includes the features to control your lights connected to your Echo device.

+- turn on/off your lights
+- change the color
+- control groups of lights or just single bulbs

 Some ideas what you can do in your home by using rules and other openHAB controlled devices:

 - Automatic turn on your amplifier and connect echo with bluetooth if the echo plays music